Velma (TV series): Special (2024)

+Production and release

-The series was first announced on February 10, 2021.
-On July 11, 2022, the trademark for the series was listed as abandoned, only for HBO Chief Content Officer Casey Bloys to confirm the series to still be in production in an August memo, with the series previewing at New York Comic Con on October 6, 2022.
+The series was first announced by HBO Max, on February 10, 2021, alongside the reboot of Clone High.
+On July 11, 2022, the trademark for the series was listed as abandoned, only for HBO Chief Content Officer Casey Bloys to confirm the series to still be in production in an August memo.
 Some of the characters are notably raceswapped.
 In an interview with Entertainment Weekly, Mindy Kaling explains that, "the essence of Velma is not necessarily tied to her whiteness.
 And I identify so much as her character, and I think so many people do, so it's like, yeah, let's make her Indian in this series."
 Unlike most Scooby-Doo incarnations, this series does not feature Scooby-Doo himself due to the studio blocking access to the character, combined with the crew struggling to come up with an adult take on him.
 Matthew Lillard, the current voice of Shaggy Rogers in most Scooby-Doo media, expressed his support for the cast of Velma as opposed to his disappointment of not being cast in Scoob!.

-On October 8, 2024, a background artist on the show wrote in a deleted Instagram post that the series was canceled.
-The next day, Max confirmed the series' cancelation in a press release sent to IGN.

-Release
+A voice cast was revealed, alongside the release of a teaser trailer on October 6, 2022.
+That same day, the series was previewed at New York Comic Con.
 The first two episodes of Velma were released on January 12, 2023, on HBO Max, with the rest of the episodes being released in weekly pairs until February 9, 2023.
 Notably, the series broke HBO Max's record for the biggest premiere day of an original animated show.
 The second season was released on April 25, 2024.
 A Halloween special was released on October 3, 2024.
+On October 8, 2024, a background artist on the show wrote in a deleted Instagram post that the series was canceled.
+The next day, (HBO) Max confirmed the series' cancelation.